top of page

 "Bloodguilt"

-This is a vinyl only reissue of the bands 2001 album in it`s original banned sleeve - 180 gram vinyl, 350 gsm gloss sleeve, 8-page color booklet
+Vinyl only reissue of the bands 2001 album in its original banned sleeve

 Heronimus Fin